 The Most Popular Supplement Explained

 Whey protein, along with creatine are the most popular supplements in the industry.
 More and more, people consume protein before and after workouts and even as a snack.
 It's very common to see people in the locker room shaking their magic potions.
 Gymaholic explains you all you need to know about whey protein.

 What Is Protein?

 Protein is a required nutrient and plays a large role in many different body processes; building, growing and repairing muscle, as well as digesting your food and numerous other body functions.
 If you don't know what protein does for your body, it's explained in this article.

 This powder is extracted from milk.
 Milk is composed of two proteins; Casein and Whey.
 During the process of production, they are separated and the fat is removed to make cheese.
-At the end of the production, Whey and Casein are used to make the products you can find in your favorite supplement store.
+At the end of the production, Whey and Casein are used to make the end products.

 Whey protein also contains branched chain amino acids (BCAAs), which are used by your muscles during the workout and stimulate protein synthesis.